Monitoring Persons Who Are Starting HCV Treatment, Are on Treatment, or Have Completed Antiviral Therapy

 NOT RECOMMENDED RATING

-Patients who do not achieve SVR retain the possibility of continued liver injury, progression of hepatic fibrosis, and the potential to transmit HCV infection to others.
-Such patients should be considered for retreatment per the Retreatment of Persons in Whom Prior Therapy Has Failed section.
+People who do not achieve SVR retain the possibility of continued liver injury, progression of hepatic fibrosis, and the potential to transmit HCV infection to others.
+Such persons should be considered for retreatment per the Retreatment of Persons in Whom Prior Therapy Has Failed section.

-Given that persons in whom treatment failed remain at risk for ongoing liver injury and liver fibrosis progression (Dienstag, 2011), these patients should be monitored for signs and symptoms of decompensated cirrhosis.
-Patients in whom antiviral therapy failed may harbor viruses that are resistant to one or more of the antivirals at the time of virologic breakthrough (Lawitz, 2014a); (Schneider, 2014).
-There is no evidence to date, however, that the presence of resistance-associated substitutions (RASs) results in more progressive liver injury than would have occurred if the patient did not have resistant viruses.
+Given that persons in whom treatment failed remain at risk for ongoing liver injury and liver fibrosis progression (Dienstag, 2011), these individuals should be monitored for signs and symptoms of decompensated cirrhosis.
+Persons in whom antiviral therapy failed may harbor viruses that are resistant to 1 or more of the antivirals at the time of virologic breakthrough (Lawitz, 2014a); (Schneider, 2014).
+There is no evidence to date, however, that the presence of resistance-associated substitutions (RASs) results in more progressive liver injury than would have occurred if the person did not have resistant viruses.
 Additional information about RASs and RAS testing can be found in the HCV Resistance Primer section.
 If there remains uncertainty regarding the applicability of RAS testing, consultation with an expert regarding the treatment of HCV infection may be useful.

-Posttreatment Follow-Up for Patients Who Achieved a Sustained Virologic Response
+Posttreatment Follow-Up for Persons Who Achieved a Sustained Virologic Response

-Recommended Follow-Up for Patients Who Achieved a Sustained Virologic Response (SVR)
+Recommended Follow-Up for Persons Who Achieved a Sustained Virologic Response (SVR)

 RECOMMENDED RATING

-For noncirrhotic patients, recommended follow-up is the same as if they were never infected with HCV.
+For persons without cirrhosis, recommended follow-up is the same as if they were never infected with HCV.
 I, B

-Assessment for HCV recurrence is recommended only if the patient develops unexplained hepatic dysfunction, or annual assessment if the patient has ongoing risk factors for HCV infection.
-In such cases, a quantitative HCV-RNA test rather than an HCV-antibody test is recommended to assess for HCV recurrence.
+Assessment for HCV recurrence is recommended only if the person develops unexplained hepatic dysfunction, or annual assessment if the person has ongoing risk factors for HCV infection.
+In such cases, a quantitative HCV-RNA test (viral load) rather than an HCV antibody test is recommended to assess for HCV recurrence.
 I, A

-Surveillance for hepatocellular carcinoma is recommended for patients with cirrhosis,a in accordance with the AASLD guidance on the diagnosis, staging, and management of hepatocellular carcinoma.
-Strong, Moderateb
+Surveillance for hepatocellular carcinoma is recommended for persons with cirrhosis,a in accordance with the AASLD guidance on the diagnosis, staging, and management of hepatocellular carcinoma Strong, Moderateb

-For cirrhotic patients, upper endoscopic surveillance is recommended in accordance with the AASLD guidance on portal hypertension bleeding in cirrhosis.
-Guidanceb
+For persons with cirrhosis, upper endoscopic surveillance is recommended in accordance with the AASLD guidance on portal hypertension bleeding in cirrhosis Guidanceb

-Assessment for other causes of liver disease is recommended for patients who develop persistently abnormal liver tests after achieving SVR.
-I, C
+Assessment for other causes of liver disease is recommended for persons who develop persistently abnormal liver tests after achieving SVR I, C

-Patients with undetectable serum HCV RNA, as assessed by a sensitive polymerase chain reaction (PCR) assay, ≥12 weeks after treatment completion are deemed to have achieved SVR (ie, cure).
-The likelihood of achieving SVR with DAA therapy among adherent, immunologically competent, treatment-naive patients with compensated liver disease generally exceeds 95%.
-Among patients who achieved SVR with peginterferon/ribavirin treatment, more than 99% have remained free of HCV infection when followed for 5 years after treatment completion (Manns, 2013).
+Persons with undetectable serum HCV RNA as assessed by a sensitive polymerase chain reaction (PCR) assay ≥12 weeks after treatment completion are deemed to have achieved SVR (ie, cure).
+The likelihood of achieving SVR with DAA therapy among adherent, immunologically competent, persons who are treatment naive with compensated liver disease generally exceeds 95%.
+Among persons who achieved SVR with peginterferon/ribavirin treatment, more than 99% have remained free of HCV infection when followed for 5 years after treatment completion (Manns, 2013).
 Thus, achieving SVR is considered a virologic cure of HCV infection.
-SVR typically aborts progression of liver injury with regression of liver fibrosis in most (but not all) treated patients (Morgan, 2013); (Morisco, 2013); (Morgan, 2010); (Singal, 2010); (George, 2009).
-Liver fibrosis and liver function test results improve in most patients who achieve SVR (Morgan, 2013); (Morisco, 2013); (Morgan, 2010); (Singal, 2010); (George, 2009).
-Because of lack of progression, noncirrhotic patients who achieve SVR should receive standard medical care that is recommended for patients who were never infected with HCV unless they remain at risk for non-HCV–related liver disease, such as nonalcoholic fatty liver disease or alcoholic liver disease.
+SVR typically aborts progression of liver injury with regression of liver fibrosis in most (but not all) treated persons (Morgan, 2013); (Morisco, 2013); (Morgan, 2010); (Singal, 2010); (George, 2009).
+Liver fibrosis and liver function test results improve in most persons who achieve SVR (Morgan, 2013); (Morisco, 2013); (Morgan, 2010); (Singal, 2010); (George, 2009).
+Because of lack of progression, persons without cirrhosis who achieve SVR should receive standard medical care that is recommended for individuals who were never infected with HCV unless they remain at risk for non-HCV–related liver disease, such as steatotic liver disease or alcoholic liver disease.

-Importantly, cirrhotic patients remain at risk for developing HCC and should, therefore, undergo surveillance for HCC every 6 months utilizing ultrasound (with or without AFP testing) despite the lowered risk that results after viral eradication (Marrero, 2018).
-Although multiple studies of cirrhotic patients who achieved SVR with peginterferon/ribavirin reported a reduction in the risk of developing HCC (Morgan, 2013); (Morisco, 2013); (Morgan, 2010); (Singal, 2010); (George, 2009) and a meta-analysis of persons achieving SVR with DAAs found that the HCC risk did not exceed that seen in patients who experienced SVR with interferon-based treatment after adjustment for baseline risk factors for HCC (Waziry, 2017b), one report found a higher than expected frequency of HCC in patients with HCV-related cirrhosis despite successful DAA treatment (Reig, 2016).
-However, a prospective observational study of 3045 cirrhotic patients found an adjusted hazard ratio for HCC of 0.57 (95% CI 0.40 to 0.81) following DAA-based therapy, implying a 43% reduction in HCC incidence (Carrat, 2019).
+Importantly, persons with cirrhosis remain at risk for developing HCC and should, therefore, undergo surveillance for HCC every 6 months utilizing ultrasound (with or without AFP testing) despite the lowered risk that results from viral eradication (Marrero, 2018).
+Although multiple studies of persons with cirrhosis who achieved SVR with peginterferon/ribavirin reported a reduction in the risk of developing HCC (Morgan, 2013); (Morisco, 2013); (Morgan, 2010); (Singal, 2010); (George, 2009) and a meta-analysis of persons achieving SVR with DAAs found that the HCC risk did not exceed that seen in persons who experienced SVR with interferon-based treatment after adjustment for baseline risk factors for HCC (Waziry, 2017b).
+One report found a higher than expected frequency of HCC in persons with HCV-related cirrhosis despite successful DAA treatment (Reig, 2016).
+However, a prospective observational study of 3,045 persons with cirrhosis found an adjusted hazard ratio for HCC of 0.57 (95% CI 0.40–0.81) following DAA-based therapy, implying a 43% reduction in HCC incidence (Carrat, 2019).

-Patients in whom SVR is achieved but who have another potential cause of liver disease (eg, excessive alcohol use, metabolic syndrome with or without proven fatty liver disease, or iron overload) remain at risk for hepatic fibrosis progression.
-It is recommended that such patients be educated about the risk of liver disease and monitored for liver disease progression with periodic physical examination, blood tests, and potentially, tests for liver fibrosis by a liver disease specialist.
+People in whom SVR is achieved but who have another potential cause of liver disease (eg, excessive alcohol use, metabolic syndrome with or without steatotic liver disease, or iron overload) remain at risk for hepatic fibrosis progression.
+It is recommended that such individuals be educated about the risk of liver disease and monitored for liver disease progression with periodic physical examination, blood tests, and potentially, tests for liver fibrosis by a liver disease specialist.

-Patients who achieve SVR can have HCV recurrence due to reinfection or late relapse (Sarrazin, 2017); (Simmons, 2016).
-A systematic review suggests 5-year recurrence risks of 1%, 11%, and 15% in low-risk HCV monoinfected, high-risk HCV monoinfected (ie, people who currently or formerly injected drugs, imprisonment, or men who have sex with men [MSM]), and HIV/HCV coinfected patients, respectively (Simmons, 2016).
-At least annual testing for HCV reinfection among patients with ongoing risk for HCV infection (eg, injection drug use or high-risk sexual exposure) is recommended.
+Persons who achieve SVR can have HCV recurrence due to reinfection or late relapse (Sarrazin, 2017); (Simmons, 2016).
+A systematic review suggests 5-year recurrence risks of 1%, 11%, and 15% in low-risk HCV monoinfected, high-risk HCV monoinfected (ie, people who currently or formerly injected drugs, incident imprisonment, or men who have sex with men), and persons with HIV/HCV coinfection, respectively (Simmons, 2016).
+At least annual testing for HCV reinfection among persons with ongoing risk for HCV infection (eg, injection drug use or high-risk sexual exposure) is recommended.
 A flare in liver aminotransferase levels should prompt immediate evaluation for HCV reinfection (see Management of Acute HCV Infection).
-Because HCV antibody remains positive in most patients after achieving SVR, testing for HCV recurrence using an assay that detects HCV RNA (ie, quantitative HCV-RNA test) is recommended.
+Clinicians must test for HCV recurrence using an assay that detects HCV RNA (ie, quantitative or qualitative HCV RNA test) because HCV antibody remains positive in most persons after achieving SVR.

 Monitoring for HCV Infection During Chemotherapy and Immunosuppression